Why It Works

 - A buttery panko bread crumb topping bakes up crisp, with a light crunchiness.

-This classic béchamel-based mac and cheese is loaded to the hilt with cheese.
-Not only do we pack as much cheese as we can into the sauce itself, but we then mix the cooked pasta and cheese sauce with additional grated cheese, for tiny pockets of stretchy, melty bits throughout.
-One of the benefits of this method is that you can get enhanced browning in the oven, especially on the bottom and sides of the baking dish, thanks to the flour and butter in the sauce.
+This classic béchamel-based version is loaded to the hilt with cheese.
+Not only do I pack as much cheese as I can into the sauce itself, but I then mix the cooked pasta and cheese sauce with additional grated cheese, for tiny pockets of stretchy, melty cheese throughout.
+One of the side benefits of this method is that you get enhanced browning in the oven, especially on the bottom and sides of the baking dish, thanks to the flour and butter in the sauce.

 1 pound (450g) elbow macaroni